andriesfc/result-for-kotlin/README.md

         println(ioError.message())
         err.ioError.printStackTrace()
     }
-    // Kotlin compiler will not compile if the when is not
+    // Kotlin compiler will not compile if the "when" statement is not
     // exhaustive
 } else {
    println(hash.get())